What is amyotrophic lateral sclerosis (ALS)?

 For research articles and summaries on ALS, search PubMed, which contains citations from medical journals and other sites.

 How can I or my loved one help improve care for people with amyotrophic lateral sclerosis (ALS)?

-The National ALS Registry is a program to collect, manage, and analyze data about people with ALS in the United States.
-Developed by the Center for Disease Control and Prevention's Agency for Toxic Substances and Disease Registry (ATSDR), this registry establishes information about the number of ALS cases, collects demographic, occupational and environmental exposure data from people with ALS to learn about potential risk factors for the disease, and notifies participants about research opportunities.
+The National ALS Registry collects, manages, and analyzes de-identified data about people with ALS in the United States.
+Developed by the Center for Disease Control and Prevention's Agency for Toxic Substances and Disease Registry (ATSDR), this registry establishes information about the number of ALS cases, collects demographic, occupational, and environmental exposure data from people with ALS to learn about potential risk factors for the disease, and notifies participants about research opportunities.
 The Registry includes data from national databases as well as de-identified information provided by individuals with ALS.
 All information is kept confidential.
-People with ALS can add their information to the Registry and sign up for more information.
+People with ALS can add their information to the registry and sign up to receive for more information.

 Consider participating in a clinical trial so clinicians and scientists can learn more about ALS.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research uses human study participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 NINDS also supports the NIH NeuroBioBank, a collaborative effort involving several brain banks across the U.S. that supply investigators with tissue from people with neurological and other disorders.
-Tissue from individuals with ALS is needed to enable scientists to study this disorder more intensely.
+Tissue from individuals with ALS is needed to help advance critical research on the disease.
+A single donated brain can make a huge impact on ALS research, potentially providing information for hundreds of studies.
 The goal is to increase the availability of, and access to, high quality specimens for research to understand the neurological basis of the disease.
 Prospective donors can begin the enrollment process by visiting Learn How to Become a Brain Donor.